MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Summer-Fun.md

 ## Introduction

 There are nearly eight weeks between classes in June and August.
 There are eight tasks below, just one a week, to complete over the break.
 Replit will switch off the Education element at the end of July, so make sure your code is still accessible when this happens.
-An option would be to use [Thonny ](https://thonny.org/) and save your code to OneDrive.
+An option would be to use [Thonny ](https://thonny.org/) or the [RPF Code Editor](https://editor.raspberrypi.org/en/) and save your code to OneDrive or OneNote.

 ## Task 1